Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 Hydrogen fuel can be eco friendly in some ways during the car’s operation

-HVs might be more efficient than conventional cars
+HVs might be more efficient than conventional cars in some ways

-Re-fuelling HVs is relatively quick
+Re-fuelling HVs might be relatively quick

 Hydrogen is abundant